 To help their students meet those requirements, many degree programs pattern their curriculum upon their home state’s unique requirements.
 Sometimes these conditions overlap across states, but often they are nuanced and detailed.
 Take the bird’s eye view and find the program and professional license that aligns with your location.

 Frequently Asked Questions (FAQs) – Counseling Education & Professions

 All counselors know the power of questions.
 Between different state licenses, professional titles, and educational requirements, it is natural to have a few question marks dangling above your head when planning your counseling career.

 Check out our FAQ for the detailed, step-by-step answers you need.

 Counseling is premised upon the healthy flow of communication and this is a profession where the learning never stops.
-By drawing upon in-depth expert interviews, academic research, and professional advocacy issues, the CS Blog brings you up to speed on the most relevant conversations in counseling.
+By drawing upon in-depth expert interviews, academic research, and professional advocacy issues, CS features bring you up to speed on the most relevant conversations in counseling.